imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

-the Weka GUI Chooser (by clicking on the Weka button of the left panel of the plugin GUI) and use the [ Weka Package Manager](Trainable_Weka_Segmentation_-_How_to_install_new_classifiers "wikilink") (under ).
+the Weka GUI Chooser (by clicking on the Weka button of the left panel of the plugin GUI) and use the [ Weka Package Manager](Trainable_Weka_Segmentation_-_How_to_install_new_classifiers "wikilink") (under {% include bc content="Tools | Package manager" %}).
 For a step-by-step description on how to install new packages, have a look at this [tutorial](Trainable_Weka_Segmentation_-_How_to_install_new_classifiers "wikilink").

 ##### Class names